Aadit3003/fst-noun-verb-sw-so/README.md

-# Morphological Analysis of East African languages (so, sw)
+# Morphological and Phonological Analysis of East African languages (so, sw)
 Morphological analysis of Somali and Swahili Noun + Verb forms

 ## File Structure

 The files are organized as follows
 * somali
-  * somali.xfst - The FOMA script with the Phonological Rules for Somali
+  * somali.xfst - The FOMA script with the Phonological rules for Somali nouns and verbs
   * underlying-forms.txt - The list of 135 underlying forms
   * output-surface-forms.txt - The list of 135 surface forms of the Somali words (output of the FOMA script)
 * swahili
-  * swahili.lexc - The LEXC FST for Swahili
+  * swahili.lexc - The LEXC FST with the Morphological rules for Swahili nouns and verbs
-  * swahili.xfst - The FOMA script with the Phonological Rules for Swahili
+  * swahili.xfst - The FOMA script with the Phonological rules for Swahili nouns and verbs
   * lexical.txt - The lexical forms of 452 Swahili words (52 Nouns and 400 Verbs)
   * morphemic.txt - The morpheme (boundaries indicated) of these 452 Swahili words (output of the LEXC script)
   * surface.txt - The surface forms of the 452 Swahili words (output of the FOMA script)
 * utilities
   * diff.py - Python program to compare txt files (line by line) and report differences

 ## Somali